portlandcodeschool/js-night-summer-2014/notes/clientserver/review.md

 ### Our First Express Server For Realzies<a id="sec-1-4-2" name="sec-1-4-2"></a>

-We'll make a super simple echo server like our first basic Node server, but this time with Express to explain the basics of how you *start* an Express server.
+We'll make a super simple echo server like our first basic Node server, but this time with Express to explain the basics of how you *start* a basic Express server and access the content of requests.
+The two libraries we need to require here are the Express library itself and the "body-parser" library.
+The point of the body-parser library is to get the data sent to the server in a request so we don't have to do the pesky `.on("data",...)` and `.on("end",...)` methods and give a more sequential feel to our code.
+We can see that this is a very small bit of code to make an echo server.

+First we make an instance of our application by calling `express()`, then we *use* the body-parser that we want.
+Let's talk a little bit about "use"ing libraries in Express.
+Anything you set with "use" is a kind of middleware that will be used at appropriate points at Express's running.
+In this case, the `bodyparser.text()` middleware is going to parse plain text data in the request and attach it to the property `.body` of the request.

     var express = require('express');
     var bodyparser = require('body-parser');